zachvalenta/jvns.ca/content/post/2016-12-21-what-s-interesting-about-udp-.markdown

 * I think there are some issues with UDP and network address translation (NAT) because UDP doesn't have connections.
 I'm not super clear on this though.
+* It's easier to spoof IPs for UDP traffic since no handshake is necessary

 ### Questions